[Lublin District, Poland] * [Chelm - Hrubieszow Death March]

 Tragically, in the fall of 1943, the Nazis invaded the campsite and 75 of the around 200 of the Jews living in it were murdered.
 In the fall of 1943, more than a dozen of the Sobibor uprising escapees found Grynszpan's group -- each sick, starved, and frozen.
 They included: Yehuda "Atleta" Lerner, Abraham Margules, Hella Fellenbaum, Ajzik Rotenberg, Itzhak Lichtman, a Russian Jew with a pistol (Taborinski), Ada Fischer, Kitty Gokkes, and Ursula Stern.
 Prior to finding the Grynszpan group, Sobibor survivors Lerner, Taborinski, and Moshe Goldfarb were with a group of six other Sobibor survivors who were lured into a group of around 20 Polish fighters led by two brothers called Piatek.
 Without warning, these Polish fighters attacked the Jewish Sobibor survivors near Hola, and six were murdered, including one woman.
 Three lived to tell the story.
 They left this group and continued to search for allies, and fortunately met the Grynszpan partisans.

 The Lubartow group of Gruber and Blaichman eventually joined Chil's battalion.
 The combined units were tough, experienced, and disciplined by the fall of 1943.
 There were 150 people in the combined unit, including 20 armed women who fought alongside the men.
-The forces cut phone poles between Lublin and Wlodawa, attacked police headquarters and government posts in Kaplonosy and Parczew, blew up at least four army troop trains, and hijacked German supply trucks on the highways.
-They also picked off Germans whenever it was possible to do so.
+They were fierce opponents to the Nazis and their collaborators and killed any Nazis they encountered.
+The group derailed bridges, blew up at least four army troop trains, hijacked German supply trucks on highways, cut phone poles between Lublin and Wlodawa, and attacked police headquarters and government posts in Kaplonosy and Parczew

 In October of 1942, a separate group of around a dozen partisans formed outside of Adampol, Poland.
 The group gained members one by one, until it reached around 40 fighters.
 Freedom was a new concept for this group, as most had been imprisoned in the Wlodawa or Adampol ghettos and had found a way to escape.
 This group was the beginnings of the Lichtenberg group.
 Another group of Jews mostly from the Wlodawa area formed inside of the labor camp and eventually escaped.
 This group, led by Nahum Knopfmacher, eventually merged with Lichtenberg's group, but the two leaders had different ideas about the right actions to take in the short term.
 Lichtenberg was more focused on revenge and Knopfmacher was more focused on freeing Jews from Adampol Labor Camp.